🧘 Curs nou de Abheda Yoga

 <>For many of us it may no longer be a mystery, but we are writing here a list of special aspects that some foreigners say about us and that the oaficial specialists of the ministry of culture strangely do not mention.

-It matters, therefore, how we are, how we live and how we feel and the great ascendancy is an extra factor to convince us that we have what we “honor” and keep.
+It matters, therefore, how we are, how we live and how we feel, and the great ascendancy is one more factor that convinces us that we have something to “honor” and keep.

 Something, even, much more important than this is the prophecy about the spiritual mission of Romania and the Romanian people” that you can read HERE.